Man Utd defender Lindelof opens up on catching thief that tried to rob his elderly aunt | Goal.com

 Rather than stand idly by in shock, however, the 26-year-old sprung into action as he successfully chased down the thief and held him in place until police arrived.

-While Lindelof's action sounds like something straight out of a movie, the man himself downplayed his involvement, stressing it was a natural instinct to get justice for his helpless aunt.
+While Lindelof's actions sound like something straight out of a movie, the man himself downplayed his involvement, stressing it was a natural instinct to get justice for his helpless aunt.

 "I did not think much.
 I just wanted to help my aunt get her bag back," Lindelof told Sport Bladet.